ishswar/katacoda-scenarios/cka-cluster-with-kind/intro.md

 1. Deployment with *sidecar* container (Main : NGINX , SideCar : Builds
    index.html file)
+1. How using downward API we can pass some of the information to POD such as POD's IP and name of Node this pod is running on
 2. Add ***taint*** to one of the nodes so all deployments get scheduled to other two nodes.
 1. Expose deployment over *NodePort* - but use `externalTrafficPolicy: